isomerpages/mlaw-corp/news/press-releases/_posts/2023-07-03-post-Legislative Amendments To Facilitate Electronic Statutory Declarations, Oaths And Affirmations.md

 3 July 2023 Posted in [Press releases](/news/press-releases)

 {:start="1"}
-1. MinLaw has introduced two Bills <sup><a href="#fn1" id="ref1">1</a></sup> in Parliament to provide individuals and businesses in Singapore the option to make statutory declarations (“SDs”), oaths and affirmations (“OAs”), and to notarise documents through remote means.
+1. MinLaw has introduced two Bills <sup><a href="#fn1" id="ref1">1</a></sup> in Parliament to provide individuals and businesses in Singapore the option to make statutory declarations (“**SDs**”), oaths and affirmations (“**OAs**”), and to notarise documents through remote means.
 This is in line with the Government’s ongoing efforts to facilitate electronic transactions, so as to bring greater convenience and efficiency for individuals and businesses in Singapore.

 **Background and Overview**